telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * `mongoSubscribeContextAvailability()` is invoked from the service routine (step 1).
 * Depending on `-reqMutexPolicy`, request semaphore could be taken (write mode) (step 2).
 See [this document for details](semaphores.md#mongo-request-semaphore).
 * The context availability subscription document is created in the DB.
 In order to to so the `collectionInsert()` function in the `connectionOperations` module is used (steps 3 and 4).
 * Eventually, some (one or more) notifications may be triggered as result of this creation.
-This is done by the `processAvailabilitySubscription()` function (step 5), which is described elsewhere (MD-04).
+This is done by the `processAvailabilitySubscription()` function (step 5), which is described in diagram [MD-04](flow-md-04).
 * If request semaphore was taken in step 2, then it is released before returning to calling function (step 6).

 #### `mongoUpdateContextAvailabilitySubscription` (SR)